joemiller/joemiller.me-intro-to-sensu/intro-to-sensu.md

 Sensu is often described as the "monitoring router".
 Most simply put, Sensu connects "check" scripts run across many nodes with "handler" scripts run on one or more Sensu servers.
 Checks are used, for example, to determine if Apache is up or down.
 Checks can also be used to collect metrics such as MySQL statistics.
 The output of checks is routed to one or more handlers.
 Handlers determine what to do with the results of checks.
 Handlers currently exist for sending alerts to Pagerduty, IRC, Twitter, etc. Handlers can also feed metrics into Graphite, Librato, etc. Writing checks and handlers is quite simple and can be done in any language.

-Key points and facts:
+Key details:

-- Ruby 1.8.7+, RabbitMQ, Redis
+- Ruby 1.8.7+ (EventMachine, Sinatra, AMQP), RabbitMQ, Redis
 - Excellent test coverage with continuous integration via [travis-ci](http://travis-ci.org/#!/sonian/sensu)
-- Strong reliance on message-passing architecture.
+- Messaging oriented architecture.
 Messages are JSON objects.
-- Re-use existing Nagios plugins
+- Ability to re-use existing Nagios plugins
-- Plugins can be written in any language
+- Plugins and handlers (think notifications) can be written in any language
+- Supports sending metrics into various backends (Graphite, Librato, etc)
-- Designed for use with modern configuration management systems such as Chef or Puppet
+- Designed with modern configuration management systems such as Chef or Puppet in mind
 - Designed for cloud environments
 - Lightweight, less than 1200 lines of code